arikon/tpl-cli/README.md

   - run tests by executing `make test`
   - produce code coverage report by executing `make coverage`
 - Preconfigured [Travis CI](http://travis-ci.org) integration
+- Contributing Guide in CONTRIBUTING.md
+- ChangeLog stub in ChangeLog.md

 ## How to use